yhq1119/tech-blogs-notes/back-end/java-spring-boot-maven.md

     private static final String template = "Hello, %s!"; // Here writes the simplest template for the content. private final AtomicLong counter = new AtomicLong(); // generate an instance of the id object

-    @GetMapping("/greeting") // maps this method to relative url :/greeting , **the base url could be http://localhost:8080 which host by tomcat public Example greeting(@RequestParam(value = "name", defaultValue = "World") String name) { // this line means if no parameter like "name=???"exists, the name value would be 'World' return new Example(counter.incrementAndGet(), String.format(template, name)); // Here returns JSON.parse(new Example(bla bla))
+    @GetMapping("/greeting") // maps the HTTP GET method to relative url :/greeting , **the base url could be http://localhost:8080 which host by tomcat public Example greeting(@RequestParam(value = "name", defaultValue = "World") String name) { // this line means if no parameter like "name=???"exists, the name value would be 'World' return new Example(counter.incrementAndGet(), String.format(template, name)); // Here returns JSON.parse(new Example(bla bla))
     }